cirrusUK/truthstream-fzf/README.md

 # truthstream-fzf
-just a fuzzy way of perusing and playing truthstream videos with mpv, edit path to txt file.
+just a fuzzy way of perusing and playing truthstream videos'
-Screenshot
 ----------------------------
 ![Screenshot](/screenshot.png)